Race relations: Institutions

 The Race Relations Board was created following the passing of the Race Relations Act 1965 as a body "to assess and resolve individual cases of discrimination."
 Its remit was originally restricted to places of public resort and regarding disposal of tenancies, but this was expanded with the passage of the Race Relations Act 1968.

 Legislation in the UK

-Race Relations Acts are legislation in the United Kingdom to outlaw racial discrimination:
+Race Relations Acts have been adopted in the United Kingdom to outlaw racial discrimination and to tackle institutional racism: